ragulmani936/Multiplying-two-matrix/README.md

 ## AIM:

 ## ALGORITHM:
 ### Step 1:
+Get the input from the user

 ### Step 2:
+use append() to add new elements in the list

 ### Step 3:
+Get the input from the user using np.array()

 ### Step 4:
+result = value1*value2 it will multiply the array and print the output

 ### Step 5:
+End the program

 ## PROGRAM:
 ~~~